iptracej-education/iptracej-education.github.io/content/about.md

 With over 20 years at Microsoft leading security efforts, I’m now channeling that experience into advancing research at the intersection of AI and cybersecurity.

 👋Stay tuned — exciting developments ahead.

+You can find out more via , or just drop me an email via sean at heelan dot io.

+My Twitter profile is here, and my LinkedIn profile is here.

 </div>